We may earn income from links in this post. Please read this Disclosure for details.

 Also keep a look out for papel picado (pierced paper banners created by cutting out decorative patterns of birds, flowers and geometric shapes) blowing in the breeze above the streets of Puerto Escondido.

-This papel picado (most often made of plastic rather than paper) is regularly displayed within the pedestrian zone and night market on the Adoquin in Puerto Escondido.
+Papel picado is regularly displayed within the pedestrian zone and night market on the Adoquin in Puerto Escondido.

 Other Día de Muertos elements to look for include the Exposición de Calaveras or display of giant calaveras on the Rinconada.

-Originally sponsored by the municipality of San Pedro Mixtepec and the hotel association in 2020, it was quite popular and returned in subsequent years.
-Let’s hope it returns again in all of its former glory in 2022.
+Originally sponsored by the municipality of San Pedro Mixtepec and the hotel association in 2020, this popular display has returned in subsequent years.

 5. Day of the Dead Nightclub Partying

-A modern way to celebrate Día de los Muertos is by hitting one of the nightclubs or beach clubs for a themed Day of the Dead party of music, food and dance.
+A modern way to celebrate Día de los Muertos is by hitting the nightclubs and beach clubs for themed Day of the Dead parties.
+They often feature music, food and dance.

-To really get in the spirit, apply some skull face paint and dress like La Catrina, the iconic skeleton in a hat, created by artist José Guadalupe Posada in the early 1900s.
+To really get in the spirit, apply some skull face paint and dress like La Catrina.
+This iconic skeleton in a hat, created by artist José Guadalupe Posada in the early 1900s.

 Most of the most popular nightclubs for themed events and parties are located around Zicatela Beach.
 Live music, DJs, dance parties, VIP events, Ladies Nights, you’ll find it all in Puerto Escondido.

-Check their respective Facebook pages for the most up to date information on events and hours.
+Check their respective Facebook pages for up-to-date information on events and hours.

 6. Take a Private Gravesite Tour on Day of the Dead in Puerto Escondido